Technical Architecture · Draft 1.0 · Last updated August 2026

 < 10 ms

-Remove only the timestamp field, canonicalise, hash, and validate the OTS proof against the Bitcoin blockchain.
+Remove the timestamps array, canonicalise, hash, and validate the OTS proof against the Bitcoin blockchain.
 Proves this signed GPR existed at the attested date.

 4. Result